andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 ![pool-2-2](images/image-20240506223445557.png)

 Configure the pool-2 instance cpu, memory, network, vm template etc..
-Here one can define the workers to be a bit more beefier than the control plane nodes.
+Here one can define the workers to be a bit more beefier (resource wise) than the control plane nodes.

 ![pool-2-3](images/image-20240506231800970.png)

 Then it is the cluster config itself.
 There is a lot of details I will not cover now, will cover these a bit later.
 Now the sole purpose is to get a cluster up and running as easy and fast as possible.
 I will leave everything default, except pod CIDR and service CIDR.
-Will come back to the (container section at a later stage).
+Will get into some more details later in the post.

 ![cluster-config-1](images/image-20240506223906595.png)